 🔼The name Siloam in the Bible

-Siloam is the name of a pool outside Jerusalem (John 9:7).
-The evangelist John tells how Jesus sends a man who's been blind from birth to this pool to wash.
+Siloam is the name of a pool outside Jerusalem.
+The evangelist John tells how Jesus sends a man who's been blind from birth to this pool to wash (John 9:7 and 9:11).
 The man goes and comes back seeing!
 The compass of this miracle seems to escape many readers because it involved a complete rewrite of the man's brain.

 The brain of a baby whose eyes work fine has to learn how to interpret what the eyes pass on to it.
 A baby whose eyes are functioning still "sees" nothing until the brain has formed the ability to see through experience.
 Someone who's been blind since birth and who is abruptly healed won't suddenly see the world as seeing people do.
 His world is formed by smells and sounds and the sudden influx of visual information won't lead to anything but confusion and possibly a whopping psychosis, and will leave the man most likely catatonic but certainly not cheering.
 Starting to see after a lifetime of being blind is much more mind-blowing that going blind after a lifetime of seeing.